Queen Victoria & Victorian children

 Did you know Victorian schools were grim places with windows high up so that children could not see out and classes as huge as 300 children!

 Facts about Victorians.
 Everything explained from why the Victorians were so famous to Victorians schools & toys and more.

 The Crimean War

 In 1854 Britain went to war with Russia.
-Russia wanted to take over more land in Europe but Britain was worried that if Russia was successful they would carry on to British India and want that as well.
-Florence Nightingale helped the wounded soldiers and Queen Victoria would send warm hats and scarves for the sick.
+Russia wanted to take control over more land in Europe but Britain was worried that if Russia was successful, they would carry on to British India and want that as well.
+During this war, Florence Nightingale helped wounded soldiers and Queen Victoria would send warm hats and scarves for the sick.